-(An Exploration Stage Company) NOTES TO CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE MONTH PERIODS ENDED FEBRUARY 29, 2016 AND FEBRUARY 28, 2015
+PURE NICKEL INC. (An Exploration Stage Company) NOTES TO CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE MONTH PERIODS ENDED FEBRUARY 28, 2017 AND FEBRUARY 29, 2016

-1. NATURE OF OPERATIONS
+1. NATURE OF OPERATIONS AND GOING CONCERN

 Pure Nickel Inc. (the "Company") is a corporation domiciled in Canada, originally incorporated under the laws of British Columbia, Canada, and subsequently continued under the Canada Business Corporations Act.
 The address of the Company's registered head office is TD Canada Trust Tower, 161 Bay Street, Suite 2700, Toronto, ON, M5J 2S1.
+The Company's common shares are listed on the TSX Venture Exchange ("TSX-V") under the symbol "NIC".